Pan Bedfordshire Procedure and Guidance in relation to Pre-Birth Planning and Assessments

 A review meeting should take place no later than at 20 weeks pregnancy to review the progress of the action plan.
 There should be an explicit discussion about whether the Early Help Assessment remains the most appropriate way to meet the unborn baby's needs.
 Given the relatively short timescales of a pregnancy, any decisions regarding the effectiveness and impact of the Early Help needs to be tightly managed.
-If the services involved with the family believe that they cannot meet the needs of the pregnant women and her family or additional services are required but unknown, a referral to the Access and Referral hub (Children's Social Care) should be considered.
+If the services involved with the family believe that they cannot meet the needs of the pregnant women and her family or additional services are required but unknown, a referral to the relevant Children's Services should be considered.

 (Refer to GOV.UK, Information Sharing advice for safeguarding practitioners for further information.)

 If it is considered that there are insufficient grounds for a Pre-Birth Assessment to be undertaken, signposting to other appropriate agencies will take place through the Early Help Team to ensure that early help and support are in place.